AlexeyKupershtokh/cachifest/README.md

 cachifest
 =========

-This is a command line tool for watching for a directory changes.
+This is a command line tool for watching for directory changes.
 Each time a file is updated in this directory, `cachifest` assembles an updated `manifest.json` file which has a map of file renames

 `cachifest` is useful for making efficient http caching with following features: